Bipolar Disorder Medication, Herbs, and Supplements

 Patients who take anticonvulsants or anxiety medications such as Klonopin, Valium, Xanax, Ativan, or Buspar should avoid the following herbs:

 All three are known to cause sedation or drowsiness.
-Taking kava -- which causes a relaxed state -- with some anxiety drugs may lead to a semi-comatose state.
+Taking kava -- which causes a relaxed state -- with some anxiety drugs may lead to a marked level of drowsiness.

 Do All Herbs and Natural Dietary Supplements Interact With Drugs?